ayazwai/wais-multicharacter/README.md

 ---

 # *What is Config.TransferData?*
-Transfer data variable is a variable to transfer the old player data to the new player if you bought the script for the first time.
-When you get this variable for the first time, run the script after making it `true` for 1 time.
-The script will leave you a message when the transfer of player data is finished.
+Transfer data variable is a variable used to transfer the old player data to the new player if you have the script for the first time.
+When you get this variable for the first time, run the script after making it `true` 1 time.
+The script will leave you a message when the player data transfer is finished.
+When you see this message, change the TransferData variable to `false` and restart the server

 # *What is Config.PedCoords?*
 The position of the character that appears on the screen when the player enters the server.